 - Share your to ‘buy list’ with other members of your household to avoid miscommunication, duplicate or wrong brand purchases.

 There are 2 ways of doing it depending on if you have CozZo Household Account or for single use.
-Either share your ‘to buy’ list with all member in your household account or export it to a messaging app and send it to the designated shopper of the day.
-Users of the premium edition can also take pictures of their favourite brands, and add them to the product descriptions.
+Either share your ‘to buy’ list with all members in your household account or export it to a messaging app and send it to the designated shopper of the day.
+Users of the premium edition can also take pictures of their favorite brands, and add them to the product descriptions.
 This way, no one will have the excuse for buying the wrong brand of milk.

 - To avoid premature repeat buys or forgotten fridge items, keep track of your purchases by adding them to your ‘at home’ list.